mangalam-research/wed/doc/usage.rst

 ----------------------------

 The demo that uses your own browser's local storage is ready to use once wed is built.
-Once ther server is started, point your browser to `<http://localhost:8888/build/standalone/files.html>`_ or `<http://localhost:8888/build/standalone-optimized/files.html>`_.
+Once the server is started, point your browser to `<http://localhost:8888/build/standalone/files.html>`_ or `<http://localhost:8888/build/standalone-optimized/files.html>`_.
 The 2nd link is to the optimized application.